MitchellHub/MitchellHub/README.md

 ### Hi there 👋
-I'm a junior software developer and University of Newcastle Australia Alumni.
+I'm a junior software developer and University of Newcastle Australia alumni.
 I am highly focused on the c# and .net eco-system.

 I'm currently working on: